rezamarzban/R/README.md

 # R
 Refrigerator gases technical properties and cycles

+**Comprehensive Explanation of a Car’s Air Conditioning System**
+A car’s air conditioning system operates through a closed-loop thermodynamic cycle, leveraging phase changes of refrigerant and key components to transfer heat from the cabin to the outside environment.
+Here’s a detailed breakdown:

+---

+### **1. Key Components & Processes**
+#### **Compressor (Adiabatic Compression)**
+- **Function**: The compressor pressurizes the refrigerant gas, initiating the cooling cycle.
+- **Adiabatic Process**:
+  - Compression occurs without heat exchange with the surroundings (adiabatic).
+  - Mechanical work from the engine compresses the gas, increasing its pressure, temperature, and internal energy.
+  - This high-pressure, high-temperature gas is sent to the condenser.

+#### **Condenser**
+- **Function**: Dissipates heat from the refrigerant to the outside air.
+- **Phase Change**:
+  - The hot gas cools to below its dew point at the given pressure, condensing into a high-pressure liquid.
+  - Subcooling (cooling below condensation temperature) may occur if the condenser is efficient.

+#### **Expansion Valve (Adiabatic Expansion)**
+- **Function**: Regulates refrigerant flow and causes a pressure drop.
+- **Adiabatic Process**:
+  - The high-pressure liquid undergoes a sudden pressure reduction (throttling), triggering partial evaporation.
+  - This phase change absorbs energy from the refrigerant itself, drastically lowering its temperature (e.g., from ~50°C to near 0°C).
+  - The refrigerant exits as a cold liquid-vapor mixture, ready to absorb heat in the evaporator.

+#### **Evaporator**
+- **Function**: Absorbs heat from the cabin air.
+- **Phase Change**:
+  - The cold refrigerant absorbs heat from the air blown over the evaporator coils, causing it to fully vaporize into a low-pressure gas.
+  - This cooled air is circulated back into the cabin.

+---

+### **2. System Preconditions for Optimal Operation**
+- **Adequate Refrigerant**: Ensures efficient heat transfer and prevents compressor damage.
+- **Safe Pressure Levels**: Avoids over-pressurization, allowing the expansion valve to function correctly.
+- **Condenser Temperature Below Dew Point**: Guarantees full condensation of refrigerant into a liquid (or subcooled state) before expansion,

+---

 Below is a table of properties for common refrigerator gases, compiled exclusively using data from **Engineering ToolBox** and **NIST**, as specified.
 The refrigerants included are R-134a, R-22, Ammonia (R-717), Propane (R-290), Butane (R-600), and CO₂ (R-744).
 The properties listed are boiling point, latent heat of evaporation, self-ignition temperature, critical temperature, and critical pressure.
 All values are sourced directly from these two authoritative references to ensure accuracy and reliability.

 ---